scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Analogous data sets were generated for JSON, YAML, and TOML, using the closest available syntax.
-Python's ``json`` module and the PyYAML, ``toml``, ``pytoml``, and ``bespon`` packages were then used to load their corresponding data 10 times.
+Python's ``json`` module and the PyYAML, ``toml``, ``pytoml``, and ``bespon`` packages were then used to load their corresponding data from strings 10 times.
 Load times were measured with Python's ``timeit`` module [py:timeit]_, and the minimum time for each package was recorded and plotted in the figure.